Body Mass Index, explained

 BMI and the weight-loss journey

-BMI, like the scale, is another tool that can be used to measure changes to your body composition and weight related health risks.
-When BMI is above the healthy range, scientific literature suggests that even modest decreases can significantly improve health by lowering the risk for high blood pressure, type 2 diabetes, heart disease, obesity-related cancers, and early death.13,14,15 Additionally, a weight loss of 5-10% has been associated with improvements in sleep quality, mood, and mobility.
-16,17 When BMI falls below 18.5, aiming to maintain a weight within the healthy range (18.5-24.9) may reduce the risk for health conditions associated with low body weight including osteoporosis.
+A BMI calculator for women and men, like the scale, is another tool that can be used to measure changes to your body composition and weight related health risks.
+When BMI is above the healthy range, scientific literature suggests that even modest decreases can significantly improve health by lowering the risk for high blood pressure, type 2 diabetes, heart disease, obesity-related cancers, and early death.13,14,15 Additionally, a weight loss of 5-10% has been associated with improvements in sleep quality, mood, and mobility.16,17 When BMI falls below 18.5, aiming to maintain a weight within the healthy range (18.5-24.9) may reduce the risk for health conditions associated with low body weight including osteoporosis.

 Whether your goals are to lose weight, maintain your weight, or keep your weight steady in the healthy range, you’ll probably find that tracking the change in your weight (either in pounds or kilograms) is easier to interpret than changes in BMI.
 Understanding the BMI weight ranges, can help you connect your weight to potential health risks, however, BMI is just one measure of wellness.
 Most importantly, we recommend that you set goals, weight-related or otherwise, that will move you along the continuum toward a happier, healthier you.

 2 Nguyen NT, Magno CP, Lane KT, et al. Association of hypertension, diabetes, dyslipidemia, and metabolic syndrome with obesity: findings from the National Health and Nutrition Examination Survey, 1999 to 2004.
 J Am Coll Surg.
 2008;207(6):928-934.